 There are some disadvantages that make some cake decorators to shy away from using powdered food colors and they are as follows:-

-- You have to mix it yourself with presents the hassle of getting the right consistency.
+(ii) You have to mix it yourself and this presents the hassle of getting the right consistency.
 Not only that you also have to use the right ingredient to mix it since powdered food color is not water soluble.

 How to Use Powdered Food Colors

 This type of food color as we have earlier mentioned is versatile and can be used in different ways.
 Here are some tips on how to use powdered colors:-

 (i) You can incorporate powdered food coloring into dry mix before adding to liquids or adding liquids to it.

 (ii) Another way is to mix the powder with edible spirit or vodka to make a paste and then use it as food paint.

 (iii) Powdered edible colors can also be added to wet ingredients.
 In this method, ensure that the recipe is properly mixed so that there would be no specks of color.
 To avoid this, some decorators start out with mixing the powder with a little liquid from the recipe.
 This would help incorporate the colors better.

 (iv) One sure way of getting the right shade of color with powdered food color is this; spoon your icing into a bowl and sprinkle some powdered food color into it.
 Stir properly until all the powder is incorporated into the icing.